coderrio/Coderr.Documentation/docs/server/feature.md

 Building a new feature
 ========================

-New features should be added in the `codeRR.Api` and `codeRR.App` projects under the "Modules" namespace.
+New features should be added in the `Coderr.Api` and `Coderr.App` projects under the "Modules" namespace.

 You typically start by adding a new event handler.
 They are defined like this: